Beginners Guide to Biohacking

 - Metabolism through the use of restriction diets like the ketogenic diet.

-It’s easy to see why the concept of biohacking has taken off so much in recent years, especially with the current rate of development in the field of biological sciences.
+It’s easy to see why the concept of biohacking has taken off so much in recent years.
+This is especially true with the current rate of development in the field of biological sciences.
 With so much new and useful information on the human body, we’re finding more ways to optimise it and control it to suit our needs much better.

 Biohacking isn’t a small topic, and there are in fact huge communities of people around the world dedicated to this new and upcoming field.